Tangible-Robotics/dynaxml/README.md

 Since this tool only recognizes mesh geometry (as opposed to primitives), dynaxml has an option (now enabled by default) to use simple meshes for all the geometry it creates for the servos.
 You can change that setting in the header of ```dynamixel.xml.mako```.
 Make sure to also use only meshes in any geometry you create yourself.

-Also, tmjcf_urdf_simple_converter only creates <visual> geometry tags, and many "intermediate" links with no geometry.
+Also, mjcf_urdf_simple_converter only creates \<visual\> geometry tags, and many "intermediate" links with no geometry.
 This casuses the MoveIt!
 Setup Assistant to crash.
-To simplify the process, a simple script is provided here to do the conversion from xml to urdf, duplicate all <visual> geometry as <collision> geometry in the resulting .urdf, and create some bogus geometry (a small sphere) in any link that has none.
+To simplify the process, a simple script is provided here to do the conversion from xml to urdf, duplicate all \<visual\> geometry as \<collision\> geometry in the resulting .urdf, and create some bogus geometry (a small sphere) in any link that has none.
 This can be used as follows:

 ```python3 xml2urdf.py input.xml output.urdf package_name```